kilianzepf/conditioned_uncertain_segmentation/README.md

 ## Train (conditioned) uncertain segmentation models

-To train all 4 models on both datasets (=8 models total), with pre-tuned hyperparameters, execute the script:
+To train all 20 models (=10 models total for each dataset), with pre-tuned hyperparameters, execute the script:

 ```
-./scripts/train.sh
+./scripts/train_models.sh
 ```

-## Test the models and generate figures of the paper

-Lorem Ipsum

 ## Citation
 If our method is helpful for your own research, please consider citing our ICLR 2023 paper: